-- 10. Section 1(2) of the Act provides that it is the duty of the Council to regulate and develop the profession of osteopathy.
+- 9. Section 1(2) of the Act provides that it is the duty of the Council to regulate and develop the profession of osteopathy.
 The Health and Social Care (Safety and Quality) Act 2015 amended the Act by inserting a new over-arching objective for the Council in the exercise of its functions which is 'the protection of the public'.
-This involves the pursuit of the following objectives: - to protect, promote and maintain the health, safety and well-being of the public - to promote and maintain public confidence in the profession of osteopathy; and - to promote and maintain proper professional standards and conduct for members of that profession. - 11.
-Paragraph 34B of the Schedule requires that the Professional Conduct Committee (PCC) must have regard must have regard to the over-arching objective when determining restoration hearings and substantive hearings.
-The Health Committee (HC) has a corresponding duty contained in Paragraph 38B.
-This creates a mandatory obligation on both the PCC and HC to have regard to public protection and the wider public interest during substantive final hearings. - 12.
-However, the Schedule is silent on parallel provisions for both the Professional Conduct Committee and the Investigating Committee on the exercise of their statutory functions at interim order application hearings.
-Equally, there is no equivalent provision for the Investigating Committee or the Professional Conduct Committee to have regard to the overarching objective in its functions in determining whether there is a case to answer or during interim order hearings. - 13.
-One view is that the absence of an express provision that the Investigating Committee and Professional Conduct Committee have regard to the overarching objective, is by design rather than oversight, i.e. that it was Parliament's explicit intention to exclude from consideration the overriding objective.
+This involves the pursuit of the following objectives: - to protect, promote and maintain the health, safety and well-being of the public - to promote and maintain public confidence in the profession of osteopathy; and - to promote and maintain proper professional standards and conduct for members of that profession. - 10.
+Paragraph 34B of the Schedule requires that the Professional Conduct Committee must have regard must have regard to the over-arching objective when determining restoration hearings and substantive hearings.
+The Health Committee has a corresponding duty contained in Paragraph 38B.
+This creates a mandatory obligation on both the PCC and HC to have regard to public protection and the wider public interest during substantive final hearings. - 11.
+However, the Schedule is silent on parallel provisions for both the Professional Conduct Committee, Health Committee and the Investigating Committee on the exercise of their statutory functions at interim order application hearings.
+Equally, there is no equivalent provision for the Investigating Committee, Health Committee or the Professional Conduct Committee to have regard to the overarching objective in its functions in determining whether there is a case to answer or during interim order hearings. - 12.
+One view is that the absence of an express provision that the Investigating Committee, Health Committee and Professional Conduct Committee have regard to the overarching objective, is by design rather than oversight, i.e., that it was Parliament's explicit intention to exclude from consideration the overriding objective.
+The better view is that a specific provision in the Schedule is unnecessary given that both section 21(2) and section 24(2) enable both the Investigating Committee, Health Committee and Professional Conduct Committee to impose an interim suspension order if satisfied that it is necessary to do so in order to protect members of the public.

-1 DHSC is currently running a consultation until May 2023.
+1 DHSC is currently running a consultation until 16 May 2023.
 This consultation seeks views on the anaesthesia associates and physician associates order.
 This consultation paves the way for full scale reform of the regulatory frameworks of all the healthcare professional regulators.